magic136/EGFR-MutSentry/README.md

 If you use EGFR-MutSentry in your research, please cite:

-> Li, P., Wang, D., Liu, M. et al. *An EGFR-MutSentry Guided Prospective Personalized TKI Selection in NSCLC based on Topographic Mapping of Emerging Pathogenic EGFR Mutants.* Manuscript submitted to *Nature Methods* (2026).
+> Li, P., Wang, D., Liu, M. et al. *An EGFR-MutSentry Guided Prospective Personalized TKI Selection in NSCLC based on Topographic Mapping of Emerging Pathogenic EGFR Mutants.* Manuscript submitted to *Journal of Thoracic Oncology* (2026).

 You may also include in your Methods/Acknowledgments section: